 Fish the key spots as you make your way along the bank.
 Make a few casts towards or around one area.
 Fan your casts from left to right, or vice versus.
 There's really no need to spend too much time in one spot, unless, of course, you know it's an area that is known to hold big fat bass.

 Make an effort to have each cast count.
-Vary your cadences from fast to slow, or pausing, until you figure out a pattern of how they want it, and the places they are holding at.
+Vary your cadences from fast to slow, or pausing, until you figure out a pattern of how they want it, and the places the fish are holding at.

 Either way, it's time to start thinking about working your way back.
 This is where it's a good idea to switch your set-up and your presentations.